Bleed the Sky (band)

-Bleed the Sky is an American metalcore band formed in Orange County, California, in 2002.
+Bleed the Sky is an American metalcore band from Orange County, California, formed in 2003.
+They have released three studio albums, Paradigm in Entropy (2005), Murder the Dance (2008), and This Way Lies Madness (2020).

 History

-Formation and Paradigm in Entropy (2002–2006)
+Formation and Paradigm in Entropy (2003–2006)

-The band formed in December 2002 and is considered to be part of the new wave of American heavy metal movement.
+The band formed in January 2003 and is considered to be part of the new wave of American heavy metal movement.
 The band consisted of vocalist Noah Robinson, guitarists Kyle Moorman and Wayne Miller, bassist David "Tank" Garcia, and drummer Austin D'Amond.
 After being a band for only two months, Bleed the Sky played their first show as an opener for progressive death metal band Opeth.
 Shortly after, they independently recorded and released a demo EP, Bleed the Sky, recorded at Cleveland's Spider Studios with Producer, and former Chimaira manager, Thom Hazaert and engineered and mixed by Ben Schigel.
 The EP caught the attention of Emerica who was working on a compilation CD and thought Bleed the Sky would make a good addition.
 The EP also gained attention of locals as the band also started to headline and sellout local shows.
 Bleed the Sky toured with legendary hardcore band Integrity throughout the summer of 2003.
 Due to the large following that Bleed the Sky developed selling out shows along the Sunset Strip in Hollywood, CA, they received an endorsement by Jägermeister and soon caught the attention of Nuclear Blast Records.
 Bleed the Sky signed a worldwide deal with Nuclear Blast on November 11, 2004, and began working on their debut full-length album.

 Producer Ben Schigel (Chimaira, Integrity, Drowning Pool) contributed his talent in the making of Paradigm in Entropy, the band's first studio album.
 While recording, on January 3, 2005, the band parted with bassist Casey Kulek due to "personal reasons".
 He was replaced by Daylen Elsey.
 The new album, Paradigm in Entropy, was released on April 19, 2005.